oqtane/oqtane.framework/README.md

 There is a separate [Documentation repository](https://github.com/oqtane/oqtane.docs) which contains a variety of types of documentation for Oqtane, including API documentation that is auto generated using Docfx.
 The contents of the repository is published to Githib Pages and is available at [https://docs.oqtane.org](https://docs.oqtane.org/)

 # Roadmap
-This project is a work in progress and the schedule for implementing enhancements is dependent upon the availability of community members who are willing/able to assist.
+This project is open source, and therefore is a work in progress...

 Backlog (Not Yet Assigned)
 - [ ] Allow language specification in Url (#1731)